eugenielai/eugenielai.github.io/README.md

 I'm a senior undergraduate student in the Combined Major of Business and Computer Science (BUCS) program at the University of British Columbia (UBC).
 I have been working with [Dr. Rachel Pottinger](https://www.cs.ubc.ca/~rap/) since Spring 2019 and was previously advised by [Dr. Raymond Ng](https://www.cs.ubc.ca/~rng/).

 My current research focuses on data systems while applying visualization and machine learning to help users interact with and make sense of data.
-Today, with the increasing amount of data collected, there is an increasing need for us to leverage the value of these data.
-One of which is to use data to make better, smarter decisions.
-However, there are many gaps and barriers in our current data-to-insight pipeline.

-For example, databases provide a vital infrastructure for users to access high volumes of data, but both field-specific and database-related expertise are required for a user to interact with database applications.
+Today, databases provide a vital infrastructure for users to access high volumes of data, but both field-specific and database-related expertise are required for a user to interact with database applications.
 Such use cases motivate me to focus my work on facilitating user interaction with data systems.

+**NEWS [More Updates](https://eugenielai.github.io/posts/news.html):** 2021.04 Accepted the offer and will be joining the [Data Systems Group (DSG)](http://dsg.csail.mit.edu/) at MIT EECS CSAIL as a PhD student in Fall '21.

 ## Research Projects